supercid/techdocs-wiki-tmp/Using-Nosto-within-a-SPA-(single-page-application).md

 });
 ```

+> *Note:* The product ID of the product tagging, cart tagging and order tagging must match.
+Failure to do so will > lead to a mismatch in both attribution and statistics across the Nosto product.

 You can find the full API documentation for this section here: https://developer.nosto.com/?javascript#creating-requests-manually

 ### Utilizing postrender callback to track, influence or render Nosto recommendations on page